Asoftyn/fritzing/fritzing/README.txt

 To launch Fritzing:
 	on Mac, double-click the Fritzing application
-	on Linux, double-click fritzing.sh, or try ./fritzing.sh in your shell window on Windows, double-click fritzing.exe
+	on Linux, double-click Fritzing, or try ./Fritzing in your shell window on Windows, double-click fritzing.exe